March 2004

 practice provide extra value to a migrating 3000 customer?

-Its one-stop shopping for tools and services.
+It’s one-stop shopping for tools and services.
 We have a

 deeper level of expertise, because we have the technology we built,